NAdi00/CodSoft/README.md

 1.Tribute Page
 The page is a bio about Desmond Tutu.
 It is build with raw html, css.
 This is a 1 page website to display Desmond Tutus work and contributions in life

-2.Job Board
-The website is made of several pages to display jobs currenlty available to users.It is made with MERN(Mongodb, Express, React and Nodejs) stack technologies.